 Encourage your child's positive interests.
-Activities such as sports, exercise, art, community service and part-time employment provide positive alternatives to using drugs, and help your child feel good about him or herself.
+Activities such as sports, exercise, art, community service and part-time employment provide positive alternatives to using drugs, and help your child feel good about themselves.

 Remember that parental monitoring and supervision are critical for drug use preventions.
-Try to be an active, consistent presence in your child's life, and let him/ her know that you will do whatever it takes to ensure his/ her safety and well-being.
+Try to be an active, consistent presence in your child's life, and let them know that you will do whatever it takes to ensure their safety and well-being.
 Checking in with your child's teachers, coaches and other adults in their life is a good idea.

-If you suspect that your child is using drugs, you should voice your suspicions openly-avoiding direct accusations, when he or she is sober or straight and you're calm.
-This will show that your child's well-being is crucial to you and that you still love him or her, but are most concerned with what he/she is doing to him/herself.
+If you suspect that your child is using drugs, you should voice your suspicions openly-avoiding direct accusations, when they are sober or straight and you're calm.
+This will show that your child's well-being is crucial to you and that you still love them, but are most concerned with what they are doing to themselves.
 Take action.
 Don't assume that your child is experimenting or that it is a one-time incident.